Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

 \subsubsection{High-resolution Dynamic Risk Profiling}

 ~

-The driving risks and anomaly behaviour of a vehicle can be inferred based on the risk patterns of the belonged cluster accordingly under the smart road environment.
-A high-resolution risk profiling is demonstrated in Fig. 11, in which two lanes are selected to demonstrate the microscopic risk exposures inherent in generalised traffic flow, such as the at-risk vehicles, risk severity, distribution, trends.
+The driving risks and anomaly behaviour of a vehicle can be inferred based on the risk patterns of the belonged cluster.
+A high-resolution risk profiling is demonstrated in Fig. 11, in which two lanes are selected to show the microscopic risk exposures inherent in generalised traffic flow, such as the at-risk vehicles, risk severity, distribution, trends.
 In the plots, the $x-axis$ denotes the timestamps, in sub-second interval ($0.1s$), and the $y-axis$ denotes the travelled distance or locations on each lane, in metre-scale.

-The vehicle trajectory time-series data is integrated with dynamic risk levels, hence, target vehicles with risk potentials can be figured out, thus the locations and times with higher risk potentials can also be identified.
+The vehicle temporal-spatial data is integrated with dynamic risk levels, hence, target vehicles with risk potentials can be figured out, as well as the locations and timestamps with higher risk potentials.
 The granular risk profiling is more meaningful and useful to early identify potential crashes, and take targeted countermeasures for mitigation.
-In real-world applications, the data can be collected by multiple manners, such as roadside sensing, surveillance cameras, connected vehicle system, etc.